-Multi-factor authentication is part of network security, but it’s by far the only thing that you need to do to secure your system.
+Multi-factor authentication is part of proper network installation and security, but it’s by far the only thing that you need to do to secure your system.
 You need to get a professional IT service that protect everything.

 Luckily, getting the right network security software is simple and streamlined with the right provider.
-Be Structured works with other security providers to give you and your employees the expert-level IT support that you need.
+Be Structured works with other security providers to give you and your employees the expert-level business IT services that you need.

 Working with us will get you firewall, antimalware, and antivirus technologies all in one go.
 You also will have access control features that you can use to stop unauthorized users from connecting to your system.
 The bottom line is that you preemptively stop potential bluesnarfing before any problem even presents itself.

 If you’re looking to protect your network, you’ll need to install antiviral and antimalware technologies on all Bluetooth-enabled and Bluetooth-compatible devices.
 These solutions are specially made to stop threats from entering into your network.
 However, they also are designed to ensure that your network loads quickly and operates at its peak performance levels.